Why Choose Us?

-First aid can be explained as giving quick initial medical assistance to a sick or injured person until professional help can arrive to provide full medical care.
-This covers various situations with something as simple as dressing minor wounds to more complex situations like to provide cardiopulmonary resuscitation, or to help someone suffering from an asthma attack.
+First Aid can be explained as providing initial medical assistance to a sick or injured person until professional help arrives to provide full medical care.

 Difference between Standard First Aid and Emergency First Aid

-However, the major differences between the two lie mostly in their duration and the scope of situations that each handles.
-In particular, Emergency First Aid has additional focus on providing specialized first aid for infants and children in various emergency situations.
+However, they differ in their duration and the scope of situations they handle.
+In particular, Emergency First Aid has an additional focus on providing specialised First Aid for infants and children in various emergency situations.

-Don’t delay, reach out to us today through our contact page or by calling us at our hotline at 1300 336 613.
+Don’t delay, reach out to us today through our contact page or by calling our hotline at 1300 336 613.